Skip to main content

 Kazakhstan statistical dashboard over a map with Almaty mountains and Astana skyline

-Kazakhstan in 2026 is a 20.50 million-person country with a 63.6% urban population, a 470.17 KZT/USD reference rate, 10.6% annual inflation, 15.74 million inbound tourism crossings in 2025, and 87 ordinary-passport visa-free country and territory entries in the MFA table.
+Kazakhstan in 2026 is a 20.50 million-person country with a 63.6% urban population, a 470.17 KZT/USD reference rate, 10.6% annual inflation, and 15.74 million inbound tourism crossings in 2025.
 The strongest story is not one number but the gap between official travel flows and English-language demand: neighboring Uzbekistan, Kyrgyzstan, and Russia dominate arrivals, while about-kazakhstan.com’s early search audience is led by the USA, Canada, France, the Philippines, and Australia.
 This page turns that gap into a citeable dataset.

 Quick Facts